-DAS126 Dental Science Applications Credits: 4
+DAS126 Dental Science Applications

 This course provides the student with the fundamentals of oral structures as they apply to histology, embryology, tooth morphology, and head and neck mophology.
 Students will also be introduced to dental charting and treatment planning.
-Prerequisites: DAS110 microbiology, infection control, hazardous materials, pharmacology and patient care.
-Prerequisites: DAS110

 DAS130 Preclinical Skills